 Castle of Rhodes

-The most important monument left by the Ioannite Knights was built on top of a previous Byzantine citadel which was already both military headquarters and a fortress.
+The most important remaining monument of the Ioannite Knights was built on top of a previous Byzantine citadel which served as both military headquarters and a fortress.

 The castle was constructed during the 14th century by the Knights of Rhodes, who occupied the island from 1309 to 1522.
 Once the Ottoman Empire captured the island, the palace was turned into a fortress.

 The Kingdom of Italy took over in 1912, and Italians rebuilt the palace to transform it into a holiday residence for King Victor Emmanuel II.
 Later, it was also used as such by Benito Mussolini.